 The labrum is the cartilige that is around the rim of the hip socket.
 The femur cannot fit.
 Many trainers and surgeons blame the tear not on a single play- baseball players, hockey players, football players and basketball players all suffer the torn labrum- but on the intensity in sports training at a young age that weakens the muscle and cartilige.

 As for Isaiah.
 He had a nice Lakers interlude, a sort of honeymoon in an arranged marriage.
-There won’t be a personal Brinks truck parked in his driveway.
-He went back and forth as his emotions spiraled.
-He told Sam Amick of USA Today he wasn’t going to be a sixth man.
+There wasn’t ever going to be a personal Brinks truck parked in his driveway and let me add Danny Ainge got rid of Isaiah because Boston trainers never thought he’d recover from that hip.
+In the melodrama, Isaiah went back and forth as his emotions spiraled.
+He told Sam Amick of USA Today after he was traded to the Lakers, he wasn’t going to be a sixth man.
 And then he told Lakers beat writer Tania Ganguli he is keeping all options open.
 Even he doesn’t know what his body is going to do.

-There is something a little sad about it because of everything Isaiah has overcome, his size, the 60th pick in the draft, the death of his sister and then balling out in the playoffs.
+There is something a little sad about it because of everything Isaiah has overcome, his size, the 60th pick in the draft, the death of his sister and then balling out in the playoffs of 2017.
 He had to compensate for being a small player in a league of giants and he did a pretty good job at it.

 Isaiah is a good pick and roll point guard who can see the floor, legitimize bigs and be in the moment when the moment is big.
 When he is healthy, that is.
 His 2016-17 was brilliant.
 He was 5th in MVP voting.

 But.
 You are not paid on your past.
 You are paid on right now and your body.
 You are paid on what you can do in the future and there are doubts.
-He is the 91st ranked point guard according to Real Plus-Minus.
-Who is 92nd?
-Derrick Rose.
+He was the 94th ranked point guard according to Real Plus-Minus.
+Who was 95th?
+Sac rookie De’Aaron Fox.

 His size is what no one wants to really talk about out loud but for a little guy who is a priority of the defense, Isaiah is going to get banged up on screens and at the rim and just basic cheap shots.
 NBA contracts are guaranteed contracts.
 Can he hold up?
-Is his body strong enough even if he recovers through this.
+Is his body strong enough even if he recovers from this?

-Danny Ainge believed his hip was going south on him and that Isaiah would forever be compromised and nothing we have seen, in Cleveland or in Los Angeles, screams out anything different.
+Danny Ainge believed the Isaiah hip was going south on him and that Isaiah would forever be compromised and nothing we saw in Cleveland or in Los Angeles screams out anything different.
 This is the truth.
 There isn’t a NBA team that needs Isaiah Thomas to start for them.
-But he needs a NBA team.
-He is the one lacking leverage.
+But he needed a NBA team before Denver agreed to make him the backup.
+He was the one lacking leverage.